abitdodgy/abitdodgy.github.io/_posts/2015-08-30-maintenance-mode-for-rails.md

 ---
 layout: post
-title: How to add a dynamic maintenance mode to Rails
+title: Adding a dynamic maintenance mode to Rails
 ---

 It's a good idea to have a maintenance strategy for your Rails application.
 You may want to temporarily disable access to the application while you carry out upgrades and run other tasks like database or server migrations.

-While there are several ways to implement this, they all have their own caveats and none matched our requirements.
-We want to:
+While there are several ways to implement this, they typically bypass requests to the application server and serve a static HTML page.
+This fails our requirements, which are to:

 1. Allow access to some users while the application is in maintenance mode.
 2. Serve a custom, internationalized template.